Atlantic canary: Reproduction

 It is a gregarious bird which often nests in groups with each pair defending a small territory.
 The cup-shaped nest is built 1–6 m above the ground in a tree or bush, most commonly at 3–4 m.
 It is well-hidden amongst leaves, often at the end of a branch or in a fork.
 It is made of twigs, grass, moss and other plant material and lined with soft material including hair and feathers.

 The eggs are laid between January and July in the Canary Islands, from March to June with a peak of April and May in Madeira and from March to July with a peak of May and June in the Azores.
 They are pale blue or blue-green with violet or reddish markings concentrated at the broad end.
-A clutch contains 3 to 4 or occasionally 5 eggs and 2-3 broods are raised each year.
+A clutch contains 3 to 4 or occasionally 5 eggs and 2–3 broods are raised each year.
 The eggs are incubated for 13–14 days and the young birds leave the nest after 14–21 days, most commonly after 15–17 days.

+Inbreeding depression occurs in S. canaria and is more severe during early development under the stressful conditions associated with hatching asynchrony.
+Hatching asynchrony leads to differences in age and thus in size, so that the environment of the first hatched is relatively benign, compared to that of the last hatched.